 While at times whimsical and entertaining, we recognize that Snapchat is not for everyone.
+Especially with the newest design rollout, separating friends from brands, we get that maybe it’s time to move on.
 If you found yourself perplexed by the inner workings of the mobile app, or have simply grown tired of the constant barrage of indulgent selfies and never-ending dog filters, deleting your account might be the best way to preserve your sanity.
-It is estimated that the average user spends 25 to 30 minutes in the app every day, and opens it an average of 18 times.
-Such being the case, deleting the Snapchat app from your iPhone or Android device could save you a lot of time (and battery power) in the long run.
+Deleting the Snapchat app from your iPhone or Android device could save you a lot of time (and battery power) in the long run.

 Ready to step out of the yellow-hued limelight?
 Here’s how to delete your Snapchat account once and for all.